spockframework/spock/docs/data_driven_testing.rst

 .. rubric:: Footnotes

 .. [#methodParameters] The idea behind allowing method parameters is to enable better IDE support.
-However, recent versions of IntelliJ IDEA recognize data variables automatically, and even infer their types from the values in the data table.
+However, recent versions of IntelliJ IDEA recognize data variables automatically, and even infer their types from the values contained in the data table.

-.. [#impossible] For example, a feature method could use data variables in its ``setup`` block, but not in any conditions.
+.. [#impossible] For example, a feature method could use data variables in its ``setup:`` block, but not in any conditions.

 .. [#noDollar] Groovy syntax does not allow dollar signs in method names.